LAFC's Bradley ready for familiar challenge in MLS return

 But after draws against reigning champions Toronto, New York City and Vancouver followed by a win over second-tier Sacramento Republic in their pre-season finale, Bradley said his LA squad was raring to go.

-”We feel like we’ve gone as far in pre-season as we can,“ said Bradley. ”Now we need real games to get a better sense as to how we stack up with different teams in MLS.
+“We feel like we’ve gone as far in pre-season as we can,” said Bradley.“Now we need real games to get a better sense as to how we stack up with different teams in MLS.

 “And then as we go along and continue to improve and build our roster, hopefully we are in position to do some very good things.”